 Cairns Regional Council welcomes delegates from around the world who wish to explore our region and the vast array of opportunities it presents.

-Do you or your group seek to visit Cairns Regional Council for purposes relating to Sister City relationship, trade and investment, or technical knowledge sharing?
-Please complete and submit our online application form at least one (1) month prior to your visit to the Cairns region.
-We will assess your application and, if accepted, make appropriate arrangements.
+Individuals or groups seeking to visit Cairns for purposes relating to Sister City relationships, trade and investment, or technical knowledge sharing should complete and submit our online application form at least one (1) month prior to visiting the region.
+A Council representative will contact you to discuss your visit.

 Cairns Says Hello video